UKCloud/documentation/articles/openstack/ostack-how-move-resources.md

 4. To download source image snapshot, enter the following command:

         openstack image save <id-of-image-to-download> --file <image-name>

-        If the image size is greater than the memory of the local host the following may be required
+    If the image size is greater than the memory of the local host, the following may be required:

         glance image-download --file <output-location> --progress <id-of-image-to-download>

 5. To upload source image to the target region:

-    - Source the target region's `cred rc` file
+    - Source the target region's `cred rc` file.

     - Enter the following command: